seanzw/yart-cpp/README.md

 The BSDF offers the following interface:
 - bsdf(intersection, in, out) -> the bsdf function value
 - sample(intersection)        -> samples an outgoing ray according to a pdf
-- pdf(intersection, out)      -> the probability of the outgoing ray.
+- pdf(intersection, out)      -> the probability in projected solid angle of the outgoing ray.

 Notice that BSDF base class provides a default implementation of `sample` and `pdf` fuctions, which samples according to a cosin-like pdf.

 ##### Lambertian
 The lambertian BSDF reflects the incoming light in all direction uniformly.
 It's value is always one over pi.
-The normalized pdf is `cos(theta)/PI`.
+The normalized pdf is `1/PI`.
 It uses the default sampling strategy.

 ##### Specular
 The specular BSDF represents perfect reflection.
 Notice that there is a delta function in the pdf and bsdf value, which leads to problem when calculating the weight of this path in bidirectional path tracing.
 Here we use idea from veach's [thesis](https://graphics.stanford.edu/papers/veach_thesis/) that return values of pdf and bsdf methods are the coefficients of a delta fuction.
 The probability of a path should be set to zero if there is a delta function in the denominator.